dimsemenov/PhotoSwipe/website/documentation/seo.md

 </div>
 ```

+In all above cases `large-image.jpg` will be perfectly indexed.
+The caption element will be crawled even if you hide it with `display:none`, just keep text relevant, non-spammy &ndash; don't stuff it with keywords.

 ### Additional recommendations

 - Keep `alt` attribute short and descriptive.
-Don't write poems there.
-Leave long description for the caption element.
+Leave long description for caption element.
 - You don't need to create image sitemap if you have links to images or/and valid Schema.org markup, but it can help you [track how well they are indexed](http://webmasters.stackexchange.com/a/5151).
 - Even though search engines index direct link to image file quite well, having a separate HTML page for each image (with descriptive title and description) is better.
+- Feel free to use `srcset` or `<picture>` for thumbnails.

 Know how this page can be improved?
 [Suggest an edit!](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/seo.md)